mallgroup/mpapi-client-php/doc/Deliveries/PARTNER_PICKUP_POINTS.md

 __priority__ (number, max.
 3 lenght) - priority of pickup point,
 __opening_hours*__ (array) - opening hours,
 __payment_methods*__ (array) - available payment methods
-__package_size__ (string) - size limit of the package that a branch can accept - there are just two options smallbox and bigbox
+__package_size__ (string) - size limit of the package that a branch can accept - there are just two options "smallbox" or "bigbox"

 *Those attributes marked with * are required.*